p-valentin/AQI-ESP32-Project/README.md

 Power on the device.
 It will automatically connect to your Wi-Fi, initialize all sensors, and start displaying data on the TFT screen.

 * You will receive a Telegram notification every time the values are abnormal.
-Notifications are rate-limited to once per hour to avoid spam.
+Notifications are rate-limited to once per 30 minutes to avoid spam.
 * You can send `/start` to your bot at any time to see if it's online.

 ### Future Updates (OTA)